Dynamic laser ablation loading of a linear Paul trap: Results and discussion

-In the experiment, the ions loading efficiency with single-pulse ablation is investigated under various rf voltages, end cap voltages, buffer gas partial pressures and turn-on times of the entrance end cap.
+In the experiment, the ion loading efficiency with single-pulse ablation is investigated under various rf voltages, end cap voltages, buffer gas partial pressures and turn-on times of the entrance end cap.

 The ablated ions loaded into the trap are unstable due to their high velocities \cite{28}.
 The He gas is introduced as the buffer gas to collisionally cool the ions.
 To investigate the influence of the buffer gas cooling on loading ions, the partial pressure of He gas is varied from $10^{-10}$ mbar to $5 \times 10^{-5}$ mbar.
 At the buffer gas partial pressure of 5 $\times$ $10^{-5}$ mbar, the ion-gas collision frequency is about 0.001/$\upmu$s \cite{31}.
 The ablated ions with an average velocity of $ \sim $ 10 mm/$\upmu$s \cite{29,30} take about 2 $\upmu$s traveling from the entrance end cap to the other end cap.
+It takes about 1.9 s to sufficiently cool the ion cloud with buffer gas at partial pressure of 10$^{-6}$ mbar \cite{delahaye2019analytical}.
 Therefore, the He gas can only cool the trapped ions with sufficient trapping time, and the ions with only a single passing through the ion trap can not be effectively cooled \cite{32,33}.
 As shown in Fig. 2(a), the number of loaded ions is increased as the partial pressure of He gas is changed from $10^{-10}$ mbar to $5 \times 10^{-8}$ mbar due to the increasing collisional rate.
 When the partial pressure of He gas is in the range of $5 \times10^{-8}$ mbar to $5 \times 10^{-5}$ mbar, the trapped ions are sufficiently collisional cooled and the number of loaded ions is saturated.